 Scientists have been hoping for a coronavirus vaccine that is at least 75 per cent effective, and White House coronavirus advisor Dr. Anthony Fauci has said that 50 or 60 per cent would be acceptable.
 This means Pfizer’s impressive 90 per cent efficacy rate has exceeded the broader medical community’s expectations.

 Palladium’s Dr. Farley Cleghorn is cautiously optimistic, telling Bloomberg TV on Monday, “This is not conclusive news.
 It’s encouraging but it’s not conclusive.”

 According to a press release, Pfizer’s interim analysis evaluated 94 confirmed cases of COVID-19 in a total of 43,538 trial participants.
-With plans to continue their clinical trials until they reach a total of 164 confirmed cases, Pfizer will submit for the Emergency Use Authorization to the U.S Food and Drug Administration once the required safety milestone of at least 2 months of follow-up for each volunteer is achieved towards the end of November.
+With plans to continue their clinical trials until they reach a total of 164 confirmed cases, Pfizer will submit for the Emergency Use Authorization to the U.S. Food and Drug Administration once the required safety milestone of at least two months of follow-up for each volunteer is achieved towards the end of November.

 These trials have moved rapidly thanks to the uptick in COVID-19 cases. “[Pfizer’s trials] are proceeding relatively quickly and the reason for that is because we have such a robust coronavirus epidemic in the U.S.,” Cleghorn said.